Nylon Nostalgia VINTAGE SLIPS

 Dating Barbizon lingerie: fabric names and date of first use

-How to date vintage Barbizon slips.
+How to date and identify vintage Barbizon slips.

 Watch video